Regional Haze: Rulemaking (BART and CSAPR/CAIR)

 (Help with Downloading Files.)

 On July 11, 2008, the United States Court of Appeals for the District of Columbia Circuit (the Court) vacated and later reinstated CAIR until the EPA could replace it with another rule that addressed the flaws in CAIR identified by the Court.
 Texas electric generating units (EGU) were only included in CAIR for the fine particulate matter (PM) requirements, not for both ozone and fine PM as were over 20 other states in the eastern half of the United States.
-On July 6, 2011, the EPA finalized a rule intended to replace CAIR known as Cross-State Air Pollution Rule (CSAPR).
+On July 6, 2011, the EPA finalized a rule intended to replace CAIR known as Cross State Air Pollution Rule (CSAPR).
 CSAPR required 28 eastern states to reduce EGU emissions that contribute to ozone and fine PM pollution in other states.
 The rule was published in the Federal Register on August 8, 2011 and was intended to help eastern states meet Federal Clean Air Act obligations regarding interstate transport of ozone and PM.
+On June 7, 2012, the EPA published in the Federal Register notice that CSAPR was better than BART.
+To address deficiencies in CAIR-dependent regional haze SIPs, the EPA promulgated Federal Implementation Plans (FIPs) to replace reliance on CAIR with reliance on CSAPR in the regional haze SIPs of Georgia, Indiana, Iowa, Kentucky, Michigan, Missouri, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia and West Virginia.
 On August 21, 2012, the Court vacated CSAPR and ordered the EPA to continue to administer CAIR while it works on a replacement transport rule.
 On November 19, 2012, the EPA’s Washington office released a memo communicating the EPA’s intent regarding the stayed CSAPR ruling, including that CAIR may be used to approve certain SIPs.
-For more details, see the TCEQ's CAIR website or the EPA's CAIR website.